Preventing And Thawing Frozen Pipes

 Before the onset of cold weather, prevent freezing of these water supply lines and pipes by following these recommendations:

-Drain water from swimming pool and water sprinkler supply lines following manufacturer’s or installer’s directions.
+- Drain water from swimming pool and water sprinkler supply lines following manufacturer’s or installer’s directions.
 Do not put antifreeze in these lines unless directed.
-Antifreeze is environmentally harmful, and is dangerous to humans, pets, wildlife, and landscaping.
+Antifreeze is toxic, and is dangerous to humans, pets, wildlife, and landscaping.

-Consider installing specific products made to insulate water pipes like a “pipe sleeve” or installing UL-listed “heat tape,” “heat cable,” or similar materials on exposed water pipes.
-Newspaper can provide some degree of insulation and protection to exposed pipes – even ¼” of newspaper can provide significant protection in areas that usually do not have frequent or prolonged temperatures below freezing.
+- Consider installing specific products made to insulate water pipes like a “pipe sleeve” or installing UL-listed “heat tape,” “heat cable,” or similar materials on exposed water pipes.

 - Keep garage doors closed if there are water supply lines in the garage.